thanhsmind/obsidian-extended-graph/README.md

 This plugin enables you to:
 - Add images to graph nodes.
-- Use icons or emojis instead of circles (supports Iconic and Iconize plugin).
 - Change the shapes of the nodes.
 - Easily filter by tags and properties.
 - Remove links based on relationship types.